nutanix-cloud-native/cluster-api-runtime-extensions-nutanix/docs/content/addons/cluster-autoscaler.md

 icon = "fa-solid fa-up-right-and-down-left-from-center"
 +++

-By leveraging CAPI cluster lifecycle hooks, this handler deploys [Cluster Autoscaler][cluster-autoscaler] on the new cluster via `ClusterResourceSets` at the `AfterControlPlaneInitialized` phase.
+By leveraging CAPI cluster lifecycle hooks, this handler deploys [Cluster Autoscaler] on the new cluster at the `AfterControlPlaneInitialized` phase.

 Deployment of Cluster Autoscaler is opt-in via the  [provider-specific cluster configuration]({{< ref ".." >}}).

-The hook creates a `ClusterResourceSet` to deploy the Cluster Autoscaler resources.
+The hook uses either the [Cluster API Add-on Provider for Helm] or `ClusterResourceSet` to deploy the cluster-autoscaler resources depending on the selected deployment strategy.

 ## Example